DarssiniRamesh/content-rating-display-213568/vod_content_rating_frontend/gradle/WRAPPER_README.md

-Android project Gradle wrapper is present.
-Use:
+This repository bridges Gradle wrapper calls from the repository root to the Android workspace:

+Workspace:
+- content-rating-display-213568/vod_content_rating_frontend

+How to build:
-  ./gradlew :app:assembleDebug
+- ./gradlew :app:assembleDebug
-Wrapper properties at:
-  gradle/wrapper/gradle-wrapper.properties
+(bridged to the Android workspace wrapper)